tapdata/tapdata-docs/docs/quick-start/install/install-tapdata-enterprise/install-on-windows.md

    API service started
    ```

-3. Log in to the Tapdata platform through a browser.
+3. Log in to the TapData platform through a browser.
 The local login address is [http://127.0.0.1:3030](http://127.0.0.1:3030).
 Please change the password promptly after the first login to ensure security.

    :::tip

-   To access the Tapdata service from other devices on the same internal network, ensure the network is intercommunicable, for example, [setting Windows Firewall](https://learn.microsoft.com/en-us/windows/security/threat-protection/windows-firewall/configure-the-windows-firewall-to-allow-sql-server-access) to allow access to ports 3030 and 3080 on the local machine.
+   To access the TapData service from other devices on the same internal network, ensure the network is intercommunicable, for example, [setting Windows Firewall](https://learn.microsoft.com/en-us/windows/security/threat-protection/windows-firewall/configure-the-windows-firewall-to-allow-sql-server-access) to allow access to ports 3030 and 3080 on the local machine.

    :::